7RU7H/CTFs/TryHackMe/Markdown/Temple/Temple-Helped-Through.md

 Make a wordlists creator in golang for the serious string compute.

 OneSeclistDirectoryBustingWordlistToRuleTheCTFs

+- Go back to gobuster for inital directories
+- Stop, observe and note potential targets to start feroxbuster and ffuf from
+	- What is actually a good target for this and what are likely middle directories that are good to recurse -  Pushing beyond the
+		- Anything where
+			- dev, git, backup, bak
+- Use ffuf more ffuf vhosts, extensions, POTENTIAL pages
+- Do a slow set of feroxbusters scan over to collect and double verify

 GSSF - GoSmokeSomeFilters.go - convert strings to filter evading strings.